perusio/drupal-with-nginx/README.md

       module for the upload progress bar.

-   8. Use of **non-capturing** regex for all directives that are not rewrites that need to use URI components.
+   8. Use of **non-capturing** regex for all directives that are not rewrites that need to use URI components.1

    9. IPv6 and IPv4 support.